-4.0 Applications and Limitations
+4.0 APPLICATIONS AND LIMITATIONS

 Some Pantex workers could have worked at one or more other major sites in the DOE complex during their employment histories.
 Therefore, the data in this TIB must be used with caution to ensure that, for likely noncompensable cases, unmonitored external doses from multiple site employments have been overestimated.
 This typically requires the availability of the recorded doses or TBDs or TIBs that cover external coworker dosimetry data for all relevant sites.
+In situations where a best estimate of dose is needed, the appropriate distributions for factors such as dose conversion factors, geometric correction factors, and other applicable factors as defined by TBDs or TIBs should be applied.